-Categ ory Applicants satisfying criteria Offer places to Places remaining 1.
-Children who are in the care of a local authority 1 1 296 2.
-Children of staff in either or both of the following circumstances: a) where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or b) The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.
+Category Applicants satisfying criteria Offer places to Places remaining 1.
+Children in public care (looked after children) and all previously looked after children 1 1 296 2.
+Children of staff in either or both of the following circumstances: a) where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and /or b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.
 2 2 294 3.
-Children who attend a linked primary school and who have a sibling at Stratford School Academy who is on our school roll at the time of application.
-46 46 248
+Children who are eligible for the service premium 1 1 293

-4. Children who have a sibling at Stratford School Academy who are on our school roll at the time of application.
-21 21 227 5.
+4. Children who attend a linked primary school and who have a sibling at Stratford School Academy who is on our school roll at the time of application.
+46 46 247 5.
+Children who have a sibling at Stratford School Academy who are on our school roll at the time of application.
+21 21 226 6.
 Children who go to a linked primary school.
-122 122 105 6.
-Other children 105 of these 982 applicants will be offered places by the process of random allocation 982 105 The process is complete, all places have been offered
+122 122 104 7.
+Other children 105 of these 982 applicants will be offered places by the process of random allocation.
+981 104 The process is complete, all places have been offered